kkwong44/cappadocia-tours/README.md

     * All data can be reset to default values when Reset button is clicked
     * A message will be returned after the form is submitted

-Error Message display after user click on the submit button
+Screenshot - Error Message display after user click on the submit button

 ![Screenshoot Error Message](readme/screenshots/screenshot-form1.png)

 **Confirmation Page is a simulated page to show the reservation has been received.
 This page is a duplicate of the reservation page but the input fields and buttons have been disabled.
 A link is offer the user to return to the tours section.**

-Confirmation Message display when form is successfully submitted
+Screenshot - Confirmation Message display when form is successfully submitted

 ![Screenshoot Confirmation Message](readme/screenshots/screenshot-confirmation.png)